Skip to content

 Bringing SAP GUI to the Web (2000+) (SAP)

-The Internet Transaction Server (ITS) was SAP’s first step to bring SAP GUI screens (Dynpro) to the web.
-ITS Mobile converts classical Dynpro screens into basic HTML pages.
+The Internet Transaction Server (ITS) was SAP's first step toward bringing SAP GUI screens (Dynpro) to the web.
+ITS Mobile converts classic Dynpro screens into basic HTML pages.

-• Pure Server-Side Rendering (SSR): HTML is generated on the server for every interaction
+• Pure Server-Side Rendering (SSR): the server builds HTML for every interaction

-• Optimized for simple mobile devices (e.g., warehouse scanners)
+• Optimized for basic mobile devices (e.g., warehouse scanners)

-• Focus on reusing existing Dynpro logic for web & mobile use cases
+• Reuses existing Dynpro logic for web and mobile use cases

-• Still used today for specific legacy scenarios
+• Still used today for specific legacy use cases

 Business Server Pages